YAMS CLI Reference¶

 - unload: Unload a plugin by name.

-- trust: Manage the trust policy file ~/.config/yams/plugins_trust.txt.
+- trust: Manage plugin trust and discovery status.
+Canonical trust file is

 - uninstall: Uninstall a plugin.